KCAC’s roots are in gatherings of artists in their studio looking to connect and uplift the arts in KC.

-Provide a forum for contemporary visual arts through our galleries and publications
+We foster innovation, encourage creative collaboration, and provide a platform for contemporary visual arts through our galleries and publications.

 At the Kansas City Artists Coalition (KCAC), we believe that art thrives in a community built on mutual respect, inclusion, and shared responsibility.
 This Code of Conduct applies to all who engage with KCAC—whether as a visitor, artist, member, volunteer, staff member, or board member.